omar-marzook/deewan-spark-flow/src/blog-posts/the-future-of-customer-experience-is-omnichannel-chat.md

 ---
-title: The Future of Customer Experience is Omnichannel Chat
+title: The Future of Customer Experience is Omni-Channel Chat
 excerpt: Customer expectations in Saudi Arabia aren’t what they used to be.
 date: May 8, 2025
 readTime: 4 min
-category: Omnichannel Chat
+category: Omni-Channel Chat
 coverImage: https://images.unsplash.com/photo-1488590528505-98d2b5aba04b?w=800&auto=format&fit=crop&q=60
 author:
   name: Deewan Team